 Students appreciate us because our fees are among most competitive in the industry.

 Employers appreciate our service because we do all the work!

 H-1B holders appreciate our service because we process the transfer paperwork very quickly and efficiently.

 If you would like one of our Immigration Law Firm to assist you in your H1B Visa Petition, the following is an overview of how the process will work:

 1. You complete and submit the form below to request a retainer agreement.

 2. We e-mail, fax or postal mail you the Retainer Agreement.

-3. You email, fax or mail us the signed Retainer Agreement with the deposit required to begin the case.
+3. You email, fax or mail us the signed Retainer Agreement with the Attorney Fee required to begin the case.

-4. When we receive the signed retainer agreement and attorney fee deposit, we will open your case and set up your online account.
+4. When we receive the signed retainer agreement and attorney fee, we will open your case and set up your online account.